-Exam: VS T37.1 (ax), P150, R45, BP 75/50, oxygen saturation 99% in room air.
-Height, weight and head circumference are at the 50th percentile.
-He appears jaundiced, and has a flat facial profile; short, upslanting palpebral fissures; a flat nasal bridge with epicanthal folds; a small mouth with protruding tongue; and single palmar creases.
-His lungs are clear to auscultation.
-His heart is tachycardic with a loud holosystolic murmur.
+A two day old male infant presents with bilious vomiting and a heart murmur.
+He was born to a 39-year-old G4P3 woman at 37 weeks gestation.
+The vital signs include T37.1 (ax), P150, R45, BP 75/50, oxygen saturation 99% in room air.
+Physical examination shows length, weight and head circumference at the 50th percentile.
+He appears jaundiced; he has a flat facial profile; epicanthal folds and upslanting palpebral fissures, flat nasal bridge, small mouth with protruding tongue, small, cupped ears, redundant nuchal skin and short hands with single palm creases.
+His lungs are clear to auscultation and a loud holosystolic murmur is heard.
 His abdomen is non-distended.
 Generalized hypotonia is present.

 Trisomy 21 (Down syndrome)